salimwid/salimwid/README.md

 🔭 I’m currently pursuing MSc Business Analytics (Big Data Specialization) at National University of Singapore (NUS) <br>
-🌱 I’m currently taking courses in Deep Learning, Big Data, Network Analytics and Applied Machine Learning <br> 💖 I’m currently excited to work on Recommendation Systems, Neural Networks, Operations Research and Causal Inference
+🌱 I’m currently taking courses in Deep Learning, Big Data, Network Analytics and Applied Machine Learning <br> 💖 I’m currently excited to work on Causal Inference, Recommendation Systems and Network Analytics

 ***
 👋 I'm looking to find a full time position (graduating in October'22) in the Technology or Financial sectors.